@CCCERAMICS INSTAGRAM

 A SCARAB COMMISSION

-Following her solo show at the OXO Gallery, Caroline was commissioned to make this Scarab for a collector's new house.
+Following my solo show at the OXO Gallery, I was commissioned to make this Scarab for a collector's new house.
 The colour ways and the basic pattern were discussed around a cup of coffee but the intricacy of the final piece has surprised everyone - it really resonates!
 This pot is about 170mm tall.

 31.08.23